lsst-sqre/sqr-078/index.rst

 =====================

 This is not a new idea; user file access to resources in the RSP has been something we've wanted for a long time.
+There have been at least three ideas for how to provide a WebDAV-based user file server.

 Nginx Extensions
 ----------------

-One approach was started by Brian Van Kleveren several years ago.
+One approach was started by Brian Van Klaveren several years ago.
 His idea was to take the built-in rudimentary WebDAV support in Nginx, extend that with https://github.com/arut/nginx-dav-ext-module (which adds the rest of the WebDAV verbs, turning it into a complete WebDAV